brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 -   Both `nc.exe` and its child process, `cmd.exe`, ran as NT AUTHORITY/ SYSTEM, granting the attacker admin control of the system.

--   The parent process, nc.exe, was executed from `C:\Windows\Temp`.
+-   The parent process, `nc.exe`, was executed from `C:\Windows\Temp`.
 This is a high risk location because the Temp directory is often used by attackers for staging tools.

 -   The parent command line (`nc.exe -Ldp 5555 -e cmd.exe`) reflects that Netcat was configured to be a backdoor listener: